bschmoker/introvertsnetwork.org/index.md

-## Sourcing diverse candidates for creative positions
+## TODO Sourcing diverse candidates for creative positions

 We source candidates that would otherwise **miss your employment pitches**